Read This First

 Prompt 4: Japan is one country in which there is no strong religious foundation, but there is a strong notion of respect and community.
 Comment on the social cohesion found in Japan.

-The section turns on Cultural Norms and Values, Low Crime Rates, and Response to Disasters.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Cultural Norms and Values, Low Crime Rates, and Response to Disasters in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Cultural Norms and Values distinct from Low Crime Rates.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Cultural Norms and Values distinct from Low Crime Rates.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Confucian ideals of respect for hierarchy, group harmony, and social responsibility are deeply ingrained in Japanese culture.
 This emphasis on the collective good fosters a sense of shared purpose and responsibility towards others.